mikolalysenko/level-ancestor/README.md

 level-ancestor
 ==============
-Preprocesses a tree encoded as a JSON object so that ancestor queries can be answered in O(1) time.
+Preprocesses a tree encoded as a JSON object so that [level ancestor](http://en.wikipedia.org/wiki/Level_ancestor_problem) queries can be answered in O(1) time.
 Takes O(n log(n)) space and preprocessing time.

 # Example